Allanware/allanware.github.io/content/posts/APAD/1/index.md

 ## Empirical Approaches: Neuroscience
 Neuroscientists have studied the workings of the brain from many levels of analysis—from analyses of individual brain cells (i.e., neurons) to the study of neural activity in the human brain.
 Both structural (anatomical) and functional (brain activity) analyses have been used to investigate the neural correlates of human cognitive function.
-    - Prefrontal cortex (PFC): It receives inputs from other brain regions and sends projections back to these regions.
+- Example: Prefrontal cortex (PFC): It receives inputs from other brain regions and sends projections back to these regions.
 In this way, the PFC coordinates and controls neural processing: top down processing
 - Korbinian Brodmann, 1909: defined 52 distinct areas in cerebral cortex on the basis of physical features, such as size, shape, and density (Brodmann areas).
 - Neuropsychological: the study of the relationship between behavior, emotion, and cognition on the one hand, and brain function on the other
     - observing the way damage to different parts of the brain disrupts cognitive function